nicolodiamante/dispatch/README.md

 Release Highlights:

+- Shortcut Actions Revision: Streamlined the Shortcut actions for increased efficiency.

-- Revised the Shortcut actions to create a more efficient process and enhanced the prompt to provide a more easily understandable output.
+- Prompt Clarity Improvement: Enhanced the prompt for clearer and more understandable output.

 <br>